-List specific outcome goals and measurable objectives for each year of the project.
-Process objectives should be included in the project plan only.
-The suggested maximum number is 4 outcome goals with 2 to 3 objectives each.
-A baseline and method(s) of measurement are required for each objective.
-See Appendix for instructions on writing goals and objectives.
+List major outcome goals and measurable objectives for each year of the project.
+Do not include process objectives; these should be included in the project plan only.
+The maximum number is 4 outcome goals with 3 objectives each.
+See Appendix for instructions on writing outcome goals and objectives.